dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Hallownest's Crown
 * Key is at the Husk Miner by the Deep Focus entrance

+## Darknest Door

+* Blocks access to the Deepnest whispering root, from the first devout
+* Key is at the last Dirtcarver spawner in the failed tramway

 ## False Door